19hours/sg-statutes/Acts/Penal Code.md

 [Indian PC 1860, s.
 19]

-1There are no sections 13 to 16 and 18
+\*There are no sections 13 to 16 and 18

 ### “Court of justice”